 Uterine Corpus Tumors

-Endometrial cancer is primarily a disease of postmenopausal women, although 25% of cases occur in premenopausal patients, with 5% of cases developing in patients < 40 years old.
+Endometrial cancer is primarily a disease of postmenopausal women, although 25% of cases occur in premenopausal patients, with 5% of cases developing in patients younger than 40 years.

 The incidence of endometrial cancer is high in Western nations and very low in Eastern countries.

 Immigrant populations tend to assume the risks of native populations, highlighting the importance of environmental factors in the genesis of this disease.
 Endometrial cancers tend to be more common in urban than in rural residents.
-In the United States, white women have a twofold higher incidence of endometrial cancer than black women.
+In the United States, the incidence of endometrial cancer is twice as high in white women as in black women.

 Adenocarcinoma of the endometrium may arise in normal, atrophic, or hyperplastic endometrium.
 Two mechanisms are generally believed to be involved in the development of endometrial cancer.
 In approximately 75% of women, there is a history of exposure to unopposed estrogen, either endogenous or exogenous (type I).
 The tumors in these women begin as endometrial hyperplasia and progress to carcinomas, which usually are better differentiated and have a more favorable prognosis than tumors unrelated to estrogens.